Code-Artist/CodeArtEng.SQLite/README.md

 }
 ```

-## Reading and Writing Complex Tables (ORM)
+# Reading and Writing Complex Tables (ORM)
-The ReadFromDatabase and WriteToDatabase methods make it easy to link objects in your code to tables in your database.
+The `ReadFromDatabase` and `WriteToDatabase` methods make it easy to link objects in your code to tables in your database.
 They work well with tables that have relationships (child tables) and can handle working with more than one database using simple commands.
 Let’s take a closer look at what they can do.

 These methods follow the Fail Fast Principle, which means they quickly check if the structure of your objects matches the structure of your database tables when you first use them.
 This check is to make sure that all the columns match up.
 To avoid problems with older versions, your database tables can have extra columns that aren’t in your objects, but not the other way around.

+## SQLite Write Option
+The 'WriteOptions' properties specify by `SQLiteWriteOption` class, sets how SQLiteHelper behaves when reading and writing data with following options:

+* `CreateTable`: Automatic create table in database if not exists when set to true.
+Do nothing if table already exists.
+* `WriteMode`: Used by `WriteToDatabase` method to decide what to update.
+(Reserved for future implemntation, not available yet)

-### Table Name
+## Table Name
 Mapping a class to database table named *Employee*.
 Use `SQLName` attribute to overwrite default table name.
 ```C#
 public class Employee { ... }